-- In exceptional circumstances, applicants with qualifications and/or experience other than those described above will be considered for Special Admission. - (ii) When considering applications for special admission, the Board will evaluate the achievements and suitability of applicants over a significant period of time including evidence such as publications, solo and/or group exhibitions, vocational background, widely recognised leadership and experience and/or other publicly acknowledged contributions to the relevant field of study. - (iii) Applicants may be required to complete additional requirements either concurrently with their candidature or prior to admission.
+- In exceptional circumstances, applicants with qualifications and/or experience other than those described above will be considered for Special Admission. - When considering applications for (ii) special admission, the Board will evaluate the achievements and suitability of applicants over a significant period of time including evidence such as publications, solo and/or group exhibitions, vocational background. widelv recognised leadership and experience and/or other publicly acknowledged contributions to the relevant field of study. - (iii) Applicants may be required to complete additional requirements either concurrently with their candidature or prior to admission.

-2.3 ADMISSION OF NON-AWARD STUDENTS
+2.3 ADMISSION OF CROSS-INSTITUTIONAL STUDENTS

-- (a) Admission may be available to a student who is seeking enrolment in a course for non-award purposes under conditions determined by the Board. - (b) In order to undertake a subject, applicants must possess the appropriate qualifications for registration in that subject. - (c) The subject followed by a non-award student will be identical in content and assessment requirements with that followed by students proceeding to the award. - (d) Admission under non-award provisions may require payment of a fee as set out in the schedule of fees.
-The fee may be waived at the discretion of the Director. - (e) Non-award students will be subject to the same conditions as award students.
+- (a) Admission may be available to a student who is seeking enrolment in a course for cross-institutional purposes under conditions determined by the Board. - (b) In order to undertake a subject, applicants must possess the appropriate qualifications for registration in that subject. - (c) The subject followed by a cross-institutional student will be identical in content and assessment requirements with that followed by students proceeding to the award. - (d) Admission under cross-institutional provisions may require payment of a fee as set out in the schedule of fees.
+The fee may be waived at the discretion of the Director. - (e) Cross-institutional students will be subject to the same conditions as award students.